 AstraZeneca-Merck's Lynparza wins EU panel recommendation for cancer treatments

-Sept 21 (Reuters) - A European regulatory panel has recommended the approval of Lynparza, a blockbuster cancer treatment developed by AstraZeneca Plc AZN.L and Merck & Co Inc MRK.N, to treat two separate forms of cancer.
+Sept 21 (Reuters) - A European regulatory panel has recommended the approval of Lynparza, a blockbuster cancer treatment developed by AstraZeneca Plc AZN.L and Merck & Co Inc MRK.N, to treat two more types of cancer.

-The European Medicines Agency recommended Lynparza for patients with a form of prostate cancer and as a first-line maintenance treatment for a form of advanced ovarian cancer, AstraZeneca added.
+The European Medicines Agency (EMA) recommended Lynparza for patients with a form of prostate cancer and as a first-line maintenance treatment for a form of advanced ovarian cancer, AstraZeneca said.

+Lynparza has been racking up positive regulatory updates as AstraZeneca battles it out with domestic rival GlaxoSmithKline Plc GSK.L for the highly lucrative cancer drug space.

+The positive recommendations from the Committee for Medicinal Products for Human Use of the EMA comes more than two months after Lynparza won approval in the EU for treating patients with a form of pancreatic cancer.

 (Reporting by Aakash Jagadeesh Babu in Bengaluru; Editing by Saumyadeb Chakrabarty)